Dental Implants – Beverly, MA

 Even patients with extensive tooth loss can benefit from dental implants.
 Multiple implants can be used to anchor a full or partial denture directly to the jawbone, providing a hold, security, and bite a regular prosthetic simply can’t match.Learn More About All-on-4

 Dental implant restorations dotend to cost more than traditional bridges or dentures, but they are the most cost-effective option over the long term.
 Why?
 Largely thanks to their longevity.
 Regular bridges and dentures typically need to be completely replaced every five to 10 years, while dental implants can easily last for 30 or more, saving a patient thousands in maintenance and retreatments over time.

 It should be noted that the overall cost of the implant procedure can vary quite a bit from person to person depending on their particular needs, such as how many teeth they want to be replaced and where they are located in the mouth.
 How much will dental implants cost you?
 We can tell you everything you need to know at a one-on-one implant consultation.
 Give us a call to learn more about the cost of dental implants in Beverly or to schedule your appointment today.

 Unlike traditional methods, replacing a tooth with a dental implant involves several steps, each with separate costs.
 It will take a few months to complete the entire process, which can make it easier to afford your new smile.
 You won’t need to pay the entire amount upfront.
 Instead, you can pay for each step in your treatment separately.
 Although every plan differs, you can expect to pay for:

 - Initial consultation & diagnostic imaging

-- Additional procedures, like periodontal therapy
+- Additional/preliminary treatments, like periodontal therapy or bone grafting

 - Sedation or anesthesia